Culture

 Lotta has been racing bikes on the world’s biggest stage for nearly a decade.
 She has 26 professional wins to her name, including Gent-Wevelgem and Dwars Door Vlaanderen.
 She has won Finland’s elite road and time trial national championships a combined dozen times in her career.
 It’s safe to say that Lotta is an experienced racer.

 She is a sprinter who excels in one day races, like the cobbled classics.
 Her ability to both ride aggressively and read a race make her a formidable opponent.
-The expertise she has developed over the years will be invaluable to her teammates.
+The expertise she has developed over the years is invaluable to her teammates.

 Lotta stepped away from the professional peloton in 2022 when her son was born but she knew she wasn’t finished with the sport and eagerly returned to bike racing in 2023.
-In 2024, Lotta will focus first on the spring classics and then will target the Tour de France Femmes.
+In 2024, she won the first stage of the Vuelta a Burgos Feminas in a bunch kick.
+This year, Lotta will focus first on the spring classics and then will target the Tour de France Femmes.

 Lotta’s love of cycling and sports in general runs deep.
 She imagines that if she had not become a professional racer, she would be a sports teacher in Finland.
 On top of racing and training, she is currently studying to be a physiotherapist.